Skip to main content

 Background and Education

-Hon.
-James "Jay" C. Francis IV (Ret.) joins JAMS after serving for 32 years as a United States magistrate judge in the Southern District of New York, including a two-year term as chief magistrate judge.
-During his tenure, Judge Francis was responsible for conducting pretrial proceedings and mediating settlements, and presiding over trial in thousands of cases.
-The matters he handled include financial markets claims, employment discrimination class actions, wage and hour collective actions, multidistrict product liability litigation, civil rights class actions, mass torts, securities class actions, admiralty cases, copyright and trademark claims, patent infringement cases and a wide array of complex commercial litigation.
-He successfully resolved claims brought by the Federal Housing Finance Agency against numerous banking institutions in the wake of the 2008 financial crisis, some of which settled for well more than $1 billion.
-He also settled securities and commodities fraud claims arising from the collapse of MF Global.
-In the civil rights arena, Judge Francis achieved settlement of a class action together with scores of individual claims brought against the City of New York in the wake of arrests made at the 2004 Republican National Convention.
+During his tenure on the bench, Judge Francis was responsible for conducting pretrial proceedings, mediating settlements, and presiding over trial in thousands of cases covering a wide array of practice areas and industries.
+Among the most notable of his achievements are his successful resolution of claims brought by the Federal Housing Finance Agency (FHFA) against numerous banking institutions in the wake of the 2008 financial crisis, some of which settled for well over $1 billion, his settlement of securities and commodities fraud claims arising from the collapse of the global futures brokerage, MF Global and, in the civil rights arena, his settlement of a class action together with scores of individual claims brought against the City of New York in the wake of arrests made at the 2004 Republican National Convention.
 He also mediated the infamous case brought by Tom Brady and the NFL Players Association against the National Football League, commonly known as “Deflategate.”
+In hundreds of other matters, he guided the parties to resolution without trial.

-Prior to his appointment as a magistrate judge, Judge Francis was an attorney with the impact litigation unit of the Legal Aid Society of New York.
+Prior to his appointment as a Magistrate Judge, Judge Francis was an attorney with the impact litigation unit of the Legal Aid Society of New York.
 There, he litigated class actions and test cases in the areas of housing and education.
 He also established the Disability Rights Unit to provide legal services for persons with physical and mental disabilities.

 ADR Experience and Qualifications

-• Electronic Discovery
+• Electronic Discovery:

 Representative Matters

-• Antitrust
+• Antitrust & Competition

 • In re Namenda Direct Purchaser Antitrust Litigation: Plaintiff pharmacies sued manufacturers of an Alzheimer’s drug claiming that defendants used unlawful practices to force purchasers to switch to a newly patented variant of the product.
 Judge Francis was responsible for dealing with pretrial discovery disputes.